ruizqa/Github_Practice/README.md

 // Uploads every change to github
 5) git push -u origin master
    git push -u origin main

+// To save a new change we need to run steps 2, 3, and 5

 // Show the current file tracking status git status